CONDITIONS IMPOSED ON PERMITS,

 - Motor Sport Activities are inherently dangerous recreational activities and there is significant risk of injury, disability or death.

-WARNING: If you participate in these activities your rights to sue the supplier under the Competition and Consumer Act 2010 if you are killed or injured because the activities were not supplied with due care and skill or were not reasonably fit for their purpose, are excluded, restricted or modified in the way set out in these Conditions.
+WARNING: If you participate in these activities your rights to sue the supplier under the Competition and Consumer Act 2010 if you are killed or injured because the activities were not supplied with due care and skill or were not reasonably fit for their purpose, are excluded, restricted or modified in the way set out in or on this sign.

 In exchange for being able to attend or participate in the Motor Sport Activities, you agree: